-Small-scale fisheries contribute to about half of the global fish catches and represent twothirds of the yields directed to human consumption (FAO, 2015).
+Small-scale fisheries contribute to about half of the global fish catches and represent twothirds of the yields directed to human consumption [1].
 However, the information on their operations and catch is only sometimes available.
-This data scarcity leads to smallscale fisheries being often overlooked and unassessed.
-Around 80% of global fish catches come from unassessed fisheries, including most small-scale fisheries (Costello et al. 2012).
-Furthermore, recent analysis suggests that marine fish stocks, with an assessment of their status, are in better shape and with effective management systems (Hilborn et al. 2020), highlighting the need to evaluate the stocks exploited by small-scale fisheries to improve their management.
-In 2019, 64.6% of assessed stocks by FAO were within biologically sustainable levels, while 35.4% were at biologically unsustainable levels (FAO, 2022).
+This data scarcity leads to small-scale fisheries being often overlooked and unassessed.
+Around 80% of global fish catches come from unassessed fisheries, including most small-scale fisheries [2].
+Furthermore, recent analysis suggests that marine fish stocks, with an assessment of their status, are in better shape and with effective management systems [3], highlighting the need to evaluate the stocks exploited by small-scale fisheries to improve their management.
+In 2019, 64.6% of assessed stocks by FAO were within biologically sustainable levels, while 35.4% were at biologically unsustainable levels [4].

-In Mexico, coastal finfish fisheries (locally known as "escama") have a significant socioeconomic impact on many coastal communities as a source of income, food, and employment (Cavieses Nuñez et al., 2018; Ojeda-Ruiz et al., 2019; Galindo-Cortes et al., 2019).
-Finfishes are caught by small-scale vessels (<10 m) using hooks, gillnets (bottom and surface set), longlines (bottom and surface set), and traps (Ojeda Ruiz et al., 2019; DOF, 2012; DOF 2020).
-These fisheries are multi-specific; their catches include more than 440 bony fishes categorized in 17 groups (Cavieses Nuñez et al., 2018; DOF 2012; 2018).
+In Mexico, coastal finfish fisheries (locally known as "escama") have a significant socioeconomic impact on many coastal communities as a source of income, food, and employment [5-7].
+Finfishes are caught by small-scale vessels (<10 m) using hooks, gillnets (bottom and surface set), longlines (bottom and surface set), and traps [6,8,9].
+These fisheries are multi-specific; their catches include more than 440 bony fishes categorized in 17 groups [5,9,10].

-Finfish fisheries in Mexico are managed by the National Commission of Fisheries and Aquaculture (CONAPESCA) and the National Institute of Fisheries and Aquaculture (INAPESCA) which oversees the collection and publication of landings in the Fisheries Statistics Yearbooks, the publication of the National Fisheries Charter (NFC), which is one of the leading management tools where fisheries management reference points and recommendations are published (Sosa-Nishizaki et al., 2020), and the developing the Fisheries Management Plans for each fishery.
-Despite the fishing importance of these species, the deficiencies in the official catch records (lack of catches time series by species and null reports of fishing effort) and the scarce data on their biology make their populations assessments and sustainable management extremely difficult (Saldaña-Ruiz et al., 2017; Perez-Jimenez et al., 2022).
+Finfish fisheries in Mexico are managed by the National Commission of Fisheries and Aquaculture (CONAPESCA) and the National Institute of Fisheries and Aquaculture

+(INAPESCA) which oversees the collection and publication of landings in the Fisheries Statistics Yearbooks, the publication of the National Fisheries Charter (NFC), which is one of the leading management tools where fisheries management reference points and recommendations are published [11], and the developing the Fisheries Management Plans for each fishery.
+Despite the fishing importance of these species, the deficiencies in the official catch records (lack of catches time series by species and null reports of fishing effort) and the scarce data on their biology make their populations assessments and sustainable management extremely difficult [12,13].

-Since the 2000s, several small-scale fisheries worldwide began to record more specific own information with stakeholders' support, favoring their fisheries' co-management and promoting cooperative research (Kaplan and McCay, 2004).
-At the same time, the development of environmentally responsible fishing standards has been highlighted through the certification of fisheries and recommendations for the consumption of seafood (Kirby et al., 2014; Ward and Phillips, 2008) and gave rise to the Fishery Improvement Projects (FIPs) in 2002 (Cannon et al. 2018).
+Since the 2000s, several small-scale fisheries worldwide began to record more specific own information with stakeholders' support, favoring their fisheries' co-management and promoting cooperative research [14].
+At the same time, the development of environmentally responsible fishing standards has been highlighted through the certification of fisheries and recommendations for the consumption of seafood [15,16] and gave rise to the Fishery Improvement Projects (FIPs) in 2002 [17].

 FIPs aim to develop sustainable fishing practices and represent a great opportunity and frame of reference for improving resource management in developing countries like Mexico.
-In this country, 97% of the total fishing effort (total = 76,880 fishing vessels) is operated by small-scale fisheries that are poorly managed (CONAPESCA, 2019).
+In this country, 97% of the total fishing effort (total = 76,880 fishing vessels) is operated by small-scale fisheries that are poorly managed [18].
 Further, FIPs represent an opportunity to produce robust species-specific information to aid in assessing and managing exploited stocks.
-Currently, 37 FIPs are implemented in Mexico (15 % of all FIPs worldwide) (Fishery progress, 2023).
-Nine FIPs in Mexico focus on finfish fishery species, representing a significant collaborative effort between stakeholders and citizen science toward the sustainability of these data-limited small-scale fisheries (Perez-Jimenez et al., 2022).
+Currently, 37 FIPs are implemented in Mexico (15% of all FIPs worldwide) [19].
+Nine FIPs in Mexico focus on finfish fishery species, representing a significant collaborative effort between stakeholders and citizen science toward the sustainability of these data-limited small-scale fisheries [13].